Central Switzerland's largest ski resort is becoming an exclusive Alpine destination

 More traditional après ski can be found on the mountain at the Himalaya Bar, the ideal spot for sunset drinks.
 Otherwise there are some trendy wine and cocktail bars in the resort such as Bar Die Alt Apothek, in a former pharmacy as well as Vinothek 1620 with tasty food and a roaring fire.
 The stylish Chedi Andermatt hotel has a popular bar for those looking to indulge.

 Eating out in Andermatt

 Plenty of choices are available from rösti at Gasthaus Tell to traditional cheese dishes sucha as fondue and raclette at Restaurant Ochsen.
 The pizzas are excellent at Spycher and for an Asian experience with a buzzing atmosphere try the Restaurant at the Chedi Andermatt.

 Summer in Andermatt

-Andermatt is a summer playground with numerous hiking and mountain bike trails as well as an award-winning 18-hole golf course, voted Switzerland’s best for two consecutive years.
+Andermatt is an extensive summer playground with numerous hiking and mountain bike trails as well as an award-winning 18-hole golf course, voted Switzerland’s best for two consecutive years.
 The area’s pristine rivers and lakes provide great fishing, rafting and canyoning opportunities.

 Other Destinations in the Swiss Alps: